gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "But paere!"
 Erileine pleaded.
 "I'm his apprentice!"

-Laeuc finally relented---he always did---but only after Erileine swore that she would go straight to Uncle Regi's if anything happened.
+Laeuc finally relented—he always did—but only after Erileine swore that she would go straight to Uncle Regi's if anything happened.
 As his youngest daughter raced upstairs to grab her pack, he drained the last of his tea, staring at the wall as he wondered how in the names of all the saints he was going to explain this to his wife.

 Erileine followed Razi through the streets to the Hardeck.
-People measured them sidelong as they passed---a tall black figure in a dust-colored *deel* with a round-faced brown girl trailing hurrying to keep pace with him---but no one smiled or said hello.
+People measured them sidelong as they passed—a tall black figure in a dust-colored *deel* with a round-faced brown girl trailing hurrying to keep pace with him—but no one smiled or said hello.
 "Where are we going?" she finally asked, puffing slightly as she hurried to keep up with the long-legged bookster.